Wedding season is in full swing, so I’m back today with another DIY project from our wedding.

 8. Assemble your thank you notes.

-I got white cardstock and cut into 8” x 12” pieces (so when folded in half, the cards are 4” x 6”).
+I got white cardstock and cut it into 8” x 12” pieces (so when it’s folded in half, the cards are 4” x 6”).
 I then printed a bunch of black and white 4” x 6”pictures of us with the ‘thank you’ sign and used double sided tape to stick each picture to the front of each card.

 We wrote our thank you notes in the cards, slipped them inside the envelopes and shipped them off.